RISBC-3 Rhode Island Plumbing Code

 7. Building Code.
-The provisions of the Rhode Island State Building Code SBC-1-2019 (Part 1 of this Subchapter) shall apply wherever referenced in this code as the International Building Code.
+The provisions of the Rhode Island State Building Code SBC-1-2021 (Part 1 of this Subchapter) shall apply wherever referenced in this code as the International Building Code.

 8. Residential Code.
-The provisions of the Rhode Island One and Two-Family Dwelling Code SBC-2-2019 (Part 2 of this Subchapter) shall apply wherever referenced in this code as the International Residential Code.
+The provisions of the Rhode Island One and Two-Family Dwelling Code SBC-2-2021 (Part 2 of this Subchapter) shall apply wherever referenced in this code as the International Residential Code.

 9. Existing Building Code.
-The provisions of the Rhode Island State Building Code SBC-1-2019 (Part 1 of this Subchapter) in conjunction with the State Rehabilitation Code SRC-1 (Part 20 of this Subchapter) and the Rhode Island Fire Code (450-RICR-00-00-1 through 10) shall apply wherever referenced in this code as the International Existing Building Code.
+The provisions of the Rhode Island State Building Code SBC-1-2021 (Part 1 of this Subchapter) in conjunction with the State Rehabilitation Code SRC-1 and the Rhode Island Fire Code (450-RICR-00-00-1 through 10) shall apply wherever referenced in this code as the International Existing Building Code.

 IPC section 102.10 Contractor's responsibilities.